alexfernandez/deployment/README.md

     $ node lib/deployment.js

 Will launch a deployment, using the current directory as deployment directory.
-The temp directory will be called like current, but reside in `../test'.
+The temp directory will be called like current, but reside in `../test`.
-For instance, if your current directory is `/home/af/projects/x', the default test directory will be `/home/af/projects/test/x'.
+For instance, if your current directory is `/home/af/projects/x`, the default test directory will be `/home/af/projects/test/x`.

+Options are:

+* --quiet: do not show log messages.

 ### Web Server